West African nations sever links with Mali over election delay | Law-Order

 The organisation said it had agreed to impose additional sanctions with immediate effect.
 These included the closure of members' land and air borders with Mali, the suspension of non-essential financial transactions, the freezing of Malian state assets in ECOWAS commercial banks and recalling their ambassadors from Bamako.
 Meanwhile, regional monetary union UEMOA instructed all financial institutions under its umbrella to suspend Mali with immediate effect, severing the country's access to regional financial markets.

+The Malian interim government said it was astonished by the decisions.
+In response, it vowed to close its side of the border with ECOWAS member states, recall its ambassadors, and reserve the right to reconsider its membership in ECOWAS and UEMOA.
+"The government strongly condemns these illegal and illegitimate sanctions," it said in a statement read on state television by spokesperson Abdoulaye Maiga in the early hours of Monday, calling on Malians to remain calm.

-There was no immediate response from the Malian authorities, who have blamed the delay partly on the challenge of organising a democratically robust vote amid a violent Islamist insurgency.
+They have previously blamed the election delay partly on the challenge of organising a democratically robust vote amid a violent Islamist insurgency.
 TOUGHER RESPONSE

 Special forces commander Assimi Goita was one of several colonels who overthrew Malian President Boubacar Ibrahim Keita in August 2020, after which the interim authorities promised an 18-month transition to civilian rule.
 Goita staged a second coup in May 2021 when he pushed aside the interim president and took the job himself.